klevermonicker/terminaldawn-blog/content/about/index.md

 Look, we live in an age where all human knowledge is one search away, unless the WiFi's down (because WiFi is hard), or the server's down (you are aware that the internet runs on servers and not magic pixie dust running through a series of tubes?), or the company got bought by someone who thinks information should cost money, or... you get the idea.

 This project is my small, probably futile middle finger at keeping useful information available even when everything else goes completely sideways (or you know get's locked behind a paywall).
-Plus, and here's the real answer, it gives me an excuse to buy more electronics and call it "research"
+Plus, and here's the real answer, it gives me an excuse to buy more electronics and call it "research".

 ## The Journey